-6. Use Emoji In Text
+6. Use Emoji in Text

-Mavericks comes built-in with Emoji; to access it, use the keyboard shortcut Command + Control + Space to bring up the special Emoji menu on any text area in any app.
+Like iOS, Mac comes built-in with Emoji; to access it, use the keyboard shortcut Command + Control + Space to bring up the special Emoji menu on any text area in any app.

 7. Find Out Which Application Drains Power

-Mavericks’ new Activity Monitor now lets you see more information about your Mac, particularly which app is draining your energy bar.
+The Activity Monitor now lets you see more information about your Mac, particularly which app is draining your energy bar.
 You’ll have to ‘show’ Energy Impact by right clicking on the headers and checking it.
 Once you check Energy Impact, you’ll be able to see which application is taking up the most power (higher value) and stop it to maximize your Mac’s battery life.

-8. Disable App Nap On Selected Apps
+8. Disable App Nap on Selected Apps

-Apple implemented App Nap in Mavericks to further lengthen your Mac’s battery life by temporary slowing down apps that are not doing anything in the background.
+Apple implemented App Nap in Mac to further lengthen your Mac’s battery life by temporary slowing down apps that are not doing anything in the background.
 However, this slightly reduces the start up time of the app.